 Improvements were identified at several intersections along the Yosemite Street corridor.
 In addition to the following geometric improvements, signal timing should be evaluated and adjusted as appropriate to optimize traffic operations.
+To facilitate operational improvements on Yosemite Street, the City of Lone Tree is currently leading the implementation of adaptive signal control technology (ASCT) for use within the signalized intersections along the corridor, which includes the signals on Yosemite and critical adjacent intersections in the Cities of Lone Tree, Centennial, and Greenwood Village.

 The recommended geometric improvements and additional traffic operations improvements include:

-- At the West Mall Entrance intersection: - > Extend the eastbound left-turn lane when property redevelops - At the Park Meadows Drive intersection: - Add a 225' southbound right-turn lane with right-turn overlap traffic signal phasing - Modify the two existing westbound through lanes to one westbound through lane and one shared westbound through/right-turn lane - > Extend the westbound right-turn lane to 300' - Convert the northbound and southbound left-turns to protected/permissive left-turn traffic signal phasing - At the Maximus Drive intersection: - Change to protected left-turn traffic signal phasing - > Extend the eastbound left-turn lane to 150' - > Extend the westbound left-turn lane to 150'
+- At the West Mall Entrance intersection: - > Extend the eastbound left-turn lane when property redevelops - At the Park Meadows Drive intersection: - > Add a 225' southbound right-turn lane with right-turn overlap traffic signal phasing - Modify the two existing westbound through lanes to one westbound through lane and one shared westbound through/right-turn lane - > Extend the westbound right-turn lane to 300' - Convert the northbound and southbound left-turns to protected/permissive left-turn traffic signal phasing - At the Maximus Drive intersection: - Change to protected left-turn traffic signal phasing - > Extend the eastbound left-turn lane to 150' - Extend the westbound left-turn lane to 150'